 As we walked we talked and talked and talked.
 Moti told me about the village he came from in the far north east on the slopes of Kanchenjunga, 100 kilometers from the nearest road, where everyone was a subsistence farmer, where some families had dug a swimming pool for hydro-electricity which lit a few 40watt bulbs, where most had no electricity, gas, clean water, hospital or education.
 And no inward investment in the region from a government that paid more attention to controlling their citizens than enabling them, or from the big charities for whom it was too remote, or the NGOs that focus on Kathmandu and busy Pokhara.

-I was Managing Director of Q. Learning and, in a rash moment, I said the Company would build a school in his home village, Hangdewa.
+I was Managing Director of Q. Learning Ltd. and, in a rash moment, I said the Company would build a school in his home village, Hangdewa.

 I suppose I thought we could write a money draft and all would be well.
-Q. Learning is a boutique management consultancy that is used to working world-wide in challenging situations, often where others have failed before us…but nothing quite prepared us for the lack of infrastructure in remote Nepal.
+Q. Learning Ltd. is a boutique management consultancy that is used to working world-wide in challenging situations, often where others have failed before us…but nothing quite prepared us for the lack of infrastructure in remote Nepal.
 It took days and days to get there (Delhi, Kathmandu and then 64 hours by bus, jeep or lorry!), there was a 90 minute walk over a landslide from the nearest town of Taplejung.
 Building materials had to be hewn out of the ground by hand or carried on people’s backs up the mountain side.
 There was no internet and no post….and no delivery agency prepared to deliver there.
 No-one had previously managed such a project, or the finances, and there was no bank account.
-The communists were temporarily in power and had rules to be followed, including one that said that at least 33% of any committee must be women and so we were delighted that our school committee had to have women members, and yet no woman had until then spoken in public.
+The communists were temporarily in power and had rules to be followed, including one that said that at least 33% of any committee must be women and so, fortuitously, our school committee had to have women members, and yet no woman had until then spoken in public.
 And where would excellent teachers come from?

 The teachers are paid a premium salary based on qualifications and experience.
 The children receive school uniforms and books.
 General maintenance work on the school is done.
 Thankfully, others have joined in with a visiting couple from New Zealand (Pauline and Laurie Bennett) committing to 5 years of donations, with the looked-after children of Doncaster Children’s Trust raising hundreds of pounds for clothing and Sharron Moffat raising money for equipment and materials at the new kindergarten school, with Aptitude Software donating 25 computers and the time of three software engineers to set them up as an intranet, and their CEO, Tom Crawford, personally sending laptops for the smaller children, and others who have given financial support.